kineticstoolkit/kineticstoolkit_doc/src/python_conditions_boolean.md

 :::
 ::::

 Obviously, comparing a constant with another constant has little sense.
-However, comparing variables with constants, or variables with other variables, is very common and helpful:
+However, comparing variables with constants, or variables with other variables, is very common:

 ```{code-cell}
 WORLD_RECORD = 240